 There are three easy steps to apply:

-The School of Music DSC is a group of enthusiastic volunteers and leaders dedicated to representing the students of the School of Music.
-Several of the DSC members hold positions on various School of Music committees and participate in Department meetings.
+The Department of Drama and Music DSC is a group of enthusiastic volunteers and leaders dedicated to representing the students of the Department.
+Several of the DSC members hold positions on various Music committees and participate in Department meetings.
 The DSC is actively involved in recruitment and participates in the Ontario Universities' Fair and Queen's March Break Open House.
 This group is also involved in the planning and running of social events, including semi-formals, Paint the Crest, and the Messiah Sing-along.
-The DSC often organizes fundraising events in which the proceeds go to support new projects in the School of Music.
-The DSC is also responsible for administering course evaluations, overseeing the mandatory concert attendance requirement, and helping to promote School of Music concerts.
+The DSC often organizes fundraising events in which the proceeds go to support new projects in the Department of Drama and Music.
+The DSC is also responsible for administering course evaluations, overseeing the mandatory concert attendance requirement, and helping to promote Music concerts.